Budgeting and managing your money are great skills to learn while you are University. Here are a few ideas to get you started.

 Work through the Understanding your Budget module in Moodle where you can learn how different scenarios may impact on your budget, and complete interactive quizes.

-Try filling in the budget planner...
+Try filling in a budget planner...

 BE ABSOLUTELY HONEST when filling in the amounts.
-There is no point budgeting if you forget to put down money for coffee, magazines or haircuts.
+There is no point budgeting if you forget to put down money for coffee, subscriptions or haircuts.
 You may find it helps to keep a spending diary for a week if you are unsure where your money goes.

 PRIORITISE where you spend your money.
 What is essential?

 Accommodation will always be the biggest expense.
 Individual priorities will vary but it is essential to have food, shelter, warmth and light.
 Make sure you have enough money to pay for basic foodstuffs, rent, gas and electricity.